DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 Denver Suspension Collective (DSC) is committed to preventing violence and making our events a safe and inclusive place to volunteer, learn, and network.
 We do not tolerate behavior that is violent, threatening, intimidating, harassing, bullying, or coercive towards anyone.

-For the purposes of this Code, "attendees" includes practitioners, suspendees, volunteers, staff, and anyone present at DSC events (including spectators, vendors, and guests).
+For the purposes of this Code of Conduct (COC), "attendees" includes practitioners, suspendees, volunteers, staff, and anyone present at DSC events (including spectators, vendors, and guests).
 Unless otherwise specified, references to "attendees" in this document are meant to include all of these groups.

-Bullying, harassment and/or discrimination at DSC events or within our community is unacceptable and may also violate applicable laws and regulations.
+Bullying, harassment, or discrimination at DSC events or within our community is unacceptable and may also violate applicable laws and regulations.

-With this Code of Conduct (COC) we are encouraging everyone to behave responsibly and to be a credit to our community.
+With this COC, we are encouraging everyone to behave responsibly and to be a credit to our community.
 This entails acting in good faith and showing respect for every person they interact with at DSC events.

 Everyone involved in DSC events is responsible for helping ensure that event spaces remain free from sexual harassment, discrimination, bullying, or other forms of harm.

-We do not permit any act of harassment, including harassment or discrimination that is based, in fact or perception, on an individual's sex, race, ethnicity, religion, national origin, disability, age, sexual orientation, or gender identification, as well as any other legally protected characteristics.
+We do not permit any act of harassment, including harassment or discrimination that is based, in fact or perception, on an individual's sex, race, ethnicity, religion, national origin, disability, age, sexual orientation, or gender identity, as well as any other legally protected characteristics.

 This COC is a living document and, as such, is subject to ongoing review.
 DSC welcomes suggestions for amendments - and acknowledges the need for continual examination of our community's practices and standards.

-We believe that this Code is an opportunity for everyone to work towards a more collaborative, communicative and empowering space.
-This means that everyone feels confident that they will not be exposed to emotional, cultural or physical harm and because the ways in which we come together as a community are broad -- we must be extra vigilant about ensuring there is no space for problematic behavior to exist.
+We believe that this COC is an opportunity for everyone to work towards a more collaborative, communicative, and empowering space.
+This means that everyone feels confident that they will not be exposed to emotional, cultural, or physical harm.
+Because the ways in which we come together as a community are broad, we must be extra vigilant about ensuring there is no space for problematic behavior to exist.

 {% include heading_block.html title="Purpose" %}